CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

     article_email: melissa.cullen@opragency.com.au
     richtext: ""
 ---
-> * *Mental health issues are prevalent amongst Australian workers:* One in five working Australians report experiencing a mental illness in the past year.
-1
+* *Mental health issues are prevalent amongst Australian workers:* One in five working Australians report experiencing a mental illness in the past year.1
-> * *The human and business cost of mental ill-health is high:* The cost to the Australian economy of mental ill-health and suicide is, conservatively, in the order of $43 to $51 billion per year.
+* *The human and business cost of mental ill-health is high:* The cost to the Australian economy of mental ill-health and suicide is, conservatively, in the order of $43 to $51 billion per year.
 Additional to this is an approximately $130 billion cost associated with diminished health and reduced life expectancy for those living with mental ill-health.2
-> * *The workplace can have a positive impact on mental health:* Workplace mental health interventions can improve employee mental wellbeing and provide a sense of purpose and structure, as well as promote opportunities for social inclusion and support.3 The result of this is increased productivity and savings of up to $4.5b a year.4
+* *The workplace can have a positive impact on mental health:* Workplace mental health interventions can improve employee mental wellbeing and provide a sense of purpose and structure, as well as promote opportunities for social inclusion and support.3 The result of this is increased productivity and savings of up to $4.5b a year.4

 The Alliance’s 15 founding members and participants – many of them direct competitors – recognise that the mental wellbeing of their employees transcends market dynamics, and that working together will give them the best chance of delivering real impact for their people.
 These members and participants include AIA Australia, Allianz Australia, Bunnings Group, Clayton Utz, Coles Group, Commonwealth Bank, Deloitte, DLA Piper, Johnson & Johnson Family of Companies, King & Wood Mallesons, KPMG, Microsoft Australia, MinterEllison, Woolworths Group and PwC Australia.